dumbx90/dumbx90.github.io/_posts/2020-16-09-Travel-HackTheBox-writeup.md

 ### wpscan

-Afer analuse the source code of **blog.htb.travel**  I realize that site is a **Wordpress CMS**.
+After analyzing the source code of **blog.htb.travel**  I realize that site is a **Wordpress CMS**.
 Running *wpscan* for check if website is running any vulnerable plugins:

 ```bash
 $ wpscan --url http://blog.travel.htb --enumerate